VCOA2992/VCOA/README.md

 # filterbot

-Absolute bare bone for filterbot
+Absolute bare bone for filterbot with messy code.